PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 14:04:54
+Last updated: 2024-04-02 14:05:57
-Random Quote: There's power in looking silly and not caring that you do. - Amy Poehler
+Random Quote: We choose our joys and sorrows long before we experience them. - Kahlil Gibran